 A reliable setup doesn’t come from luck.
 It comes from choosing hardware designed for the environment.

-| Feature | Consumer‑grade bridge | Industrial‑grade bridge (e.g., Valtoris VT‑WF100) |
+| Feature | Consumer‑Grade Bridge | Industrial‑Grade Bridge (e.g., Valtoris VT‑WF100) |

 |---|---|---|

-| Enclosure | Plastic | Metal (Faraday cage) |
+| Enclosure | Plastic | Metal (Acts as Faraday cage) |

 | Input voltage | Fixed 5V or 12V | Wide range 9–24V DC |

-| RS485 protection | None | Surge protection, isolated |
+| RS485 protection | None | Galvanic Isolation & Surge protection |

-| Operating temp | 0–40°C | –30°C to 75°C |
+| Operating temp | 0–40°C | –30°C to +85°C |

-| Antenna | Internal or fixed | External RP‑SMA (upgradable) |
+| Antenna | Internal / Fixed | External RP‑SMA (Upgradable) |

-| Backup connectivity | No | Simultaneous WiFi + Ethernet |
+| Redundancy | No | Simultaneous WiFi + RJ45 Ethernet |

 Your Next Steps

 You’ve made it through the most common failure points.
-Now, instead of guessing, you have a clear path:
+Now, instead of guessing, you have a clear diagnostic path:

-- Start with the Quick Diagnosis table.
-Pick the symptom that matches.
+- Start with the Quick Diagnosis table: Pick the symptom that matches.

-- Verify power first.
-It’s the easiest to overlook and the most frequent culprit.
+- Verify power first: It’s the easiest to overlook and the most frequent culprit.

-The Permanent Fix: Stop Using Consumer Hardware
+The Permanent Fix: Stop Deploying Consumer Hardware in Industrial Zones

 Frequently Asked Questions